juniepi/WaylandNvidiaFanCurveV2/README.md

 **Stopping Script**

-Note that when you stop this script the fans on your GPU will stay set to whatever the script last set them too unless you restart the scrip then they will start adapting again!
+Note that when you stop this script the fans on your GPU will stay set to whatever the script last set them too!
+To continue adapting your fans speeds, restart the script!
 The only way i know of completely removing the gpu set speed is restarting your pc!

 -
-But you stop the script all you have to do is click in the terminal that its running in and press CTRL + C this will stop the script but take mention of the note above!
+But to stop the script all you have to do is click in the terminal that the script is running in and press CTRL + C this will stop the script but take mention of the note above!